Muhamed Bešić

-Muhamed Bešić (/bs/; born 10 September 1992) is a professional footballer who plays as a defensive midfielder for Serbian SuperLiga club Spartak Subotica.
+Muhamed Bešić (/bs/; born 10 September 1992) is a professional footballer who plays as a defensive midfielder for Serbian SuperLiga club OFK Beograd.
 Born in Germany, he played for the Bosnia and Herzegovina national team.

 Bešić started his professional career at Hamburger SV, playing mainly in its reserve team, before joining Ferencváros in 2012.
 Two years later, he moved to Everton, who loaned him to Middlesbrough in 2018 and to Sheffield United in 2019.
 He went back to Ferencváros in 2021.
-In 2025, he signed with Spartak Subotica.
+In 2025, Bešić signed with Spartak Subotica.
+The following year, he joined OFK Beograd.

 A former youth international for Bosnia and Herzegovina, Bešić made his senior international debut in 2010, earning over 40 caps until 2022.
-He represented the nation at their first major championship, the 2014 FIFA World Cup.
+He represented the nation at their first ever major championship, the 2014 FIFA World Cup.

 Club career

 Hamburger SV

 Bešić started playing football at local clubs, before joining Hamburger SV's youth academy in 2009.
 In November 2010, he signed his first professional contract with the team.
 He made his professional debut against Borussia Dortmund on 12 November at the age of 18.